steefmin/elsje/README.md

-# this version is deprecated
+# History
-I now include howdyai's botkit in the new repo: https://github.com/steefmin/elsje.
+A lot of work has been done on the fork of botkit on: https://github.com/steefmin/botkit.
+Restarted using this repo after using botkit as submodule in stead of hardcoding it in the repo.

 # elsje
-A node.js bot for slack, that maintains a tasklist per channel.
+A node.js bot for slack, that maintains a tasklist for all channels.
 Built with https://github.com/howdyai/botkit.
 Only in Dutch.